Stacey Gabriel: Life and work

 Much of Gabriel’s research interests explore new uses of genomic techniques to identify the genetic basis of common diseases and gain a better understanding of them.
 After joining the nonprofit Whitehead Institute/MIT Center for Genome Research in 1998, her research has provided a foundation for the International HapMap Project as well as many large national projects.
 She has also been an active member of the steering committee for international research supporting the 1000 Genomes Project (abbreviated as 1KGP).
+As an expert in the field of genomics, Gabriel has contributed in several genetics and genomics projects and is the Principal Investigator of the Broad Institute All of Us (abbreviated as AoU) Genomics Center.